Arrive Casablanca, Morocco

 Explore the towering Hassan II Mosque, a wildly intricate building that holds 25,000 worshipers.
 Soaring above the ocean, its minaret stands as the tallest religious structure in the world.
 Proceed to a winery outside Meknes for a memorable lunch set among the region's sunbathed vineyards and olive groves.
 Next, head to the city of Meknes.
 A UNESCO World Heritage Site and one of Morocco's imperial cities, it was built in the 17th century by the powerful sultan Moulay Ismail.
 Continue to Fez, arriving at day’s end at your boutique hotel set on a scenic hilltop.

 Fez | The Medieval City

 Step back in time into ancient and remarkably untouched Fez el-Bali (“Old Fez”), the cultural heart of Morocco.
 Wander among the 9,000 lanes, alleys and souks that shape its old quarter, where locals conduct their day-to-day business.
-See an elaborate mosaic-tiled fountain in Nejjarine Square.
-Later, discover Fez el-Jadid (“New Fez”), built in the 13th century.
-Fez el-Jadid is home to the mellah, the old Jewish quarter, with its wrought iron-decorated windows and carved wood balconies.
+Later, discover Fez el-Jadid (“New Fez”), home to the mellah, the old Jewish quarter, with its wrought iron-decorated windows and carved wood balconies.
 Tonight, dine at a traditional Moroccan riad with a female professor who leads a fascinating discussion about the role of women in modern Morocco.

 Marrakech | The “Red City”

-Fly to Marrakech, arriving in the afternoon.
-Considered the “Pearl of the South,” Marrakech was once the capital of an empire that stretched from Spain to Senegal, and is sometimes known as the “Red City” for the distinctive hues of its brick buildings.
+Drive to Marrakech, arriving in the afternoon.
+Considered the “Pearl of the South,” Marrakech was once the capital of an empire that stretched from Spain to Senegal, and is known as the “Red City” for the distinctive hues of its brick buildings.

 Marrakech | Palaces & Performers

-Discover Marrakech’s ancient Medina, the old walled section of the city.
+Discover Marrakech’s ancient medina, the old walled section of the city.
 Explore the Dar Si Said (Museum of Moroccan Arts), a former palace.
-Continue to El Badi Palace and the 12th-century Koutoubia Mosque, the most perfect Islamic religious structure in North Africa.
+Continue to El Badi Palace and view the 12th-century Koutoubia Mosque, a landmark Islamic religious structure in Marrakech.
 Stroll through Djemaa el-Fna square, where fire-eaters, mime artists and street musicians perform.
-Return to your hotel by private horse-drawn carriage.

 Marrakech | Atlas Mountains

 Today, choose to remain in Marrakech or enjoy a full-day excursion to the High Atlas Mountains.
-Admire majestic views of snow-capped peaks as you hike to a picturesque village at Imlil Valley, meeting with local Berbers and spending time with them in their homes.
+Admire majestic views of snow-capped peaks as you hike to a picturesque village and spend time with local Berbers in their homes.
 Learn about daily life while savoring traditional Berber bread and mint tea.
 Afterward, have lunch before returning to Marrakech.
-Your farewell dinner tonight is held at a charming, traditional riad.
+Your farewell dinner tonight is held at a luxurious former palace.

 Transfer to the airport for your flight home.